-Take a look at why a Blue Peter Badge can not only please your children, it can give you free stuff too!
+Take a look at why a Blue Peter Badge can not only please your children, it can give you free entry into attractions across the U.K. too!

 One of the distinctive memories I have from my childhood is that of Blue Peter.
 Or more precisely, my hatred of Blue Peter.
 For some reason, I had it in my head that all it consisted of was people making models out of boxes and presenters falling over elephant faeces.
 Although I enjoy seeing hosts slip on the floor, I don’t have a creative bone in my body.
 Even now, I shudder when my kids ask me to help them build something for their homework.